bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 You're able to retreat back to the day phase at any time during the night without incurring additional damage to your wall.
-If you don't retreat, assuming you don’t reach dawn, once your wall reaches 0 HP, you’ll pass out unconscious from the assault and wake up back in the Day phase and a damaged wall.
+If you don't retreat, assuming you don’t reach dawn, once your wall reaches 0 HP, you’ll pass out unconscious from the assault and wake up back in the Day phase with a damaged wall.
 You'll need to gather Meteorite pieces to repair your wall and enter the Night phase again.

 What's the point, you ask?
 Well, the ultimate goal here is to make it through the night and reach Dawn.
 However, you